MrYsLab/s2m/README.md

 * It is a whole lot of fun to use!

+* English and [Japanese blocks](https://mryslab.github.io/s2m/blocks/#the-japanese-blocks) are available for use.

 __For installation and usage instructions, please read the [users guide](https://mryslab.github.io/s2m/)__.

 This project was developed with [Pycharm](https://www.jetbrains.com/pycharm/)![pyc](https://raw.github.com/MrYsLab/s2m/master/images/icon_PyCharm.png)